-To advise faculty and SPS members about the personnel policies and procedures within the university and the courses of action open to faculty and SPS members;
+- Advise faculty members about the personnel policies and procedures within the university and the courses of action open to them;

-To advise and assist faculty and SPS members who are experiencing difficulties with the personnel process;
+- Advise and assist faculty members who are experiencing difficulties with the personnel process;

-To advise and assist faculty and SPS members dissatisfied with personnel decisions;
+- Advise and assist faculty members dissatisfied with personnel decisions;

-To observe the workings of the personnel process and to recommend needed changes or clarification;
+- Observe the workings of the personnel process and recommend needed changes or clarification;

-The advisor shall be a full-time, tenured faculty member.
+The advisor shall be a full-time faculty member.
 The advisor shall have had experience with the personnel process at various levels, and be familiar with the administrative structure and operations of the university.

-The Faculty and SPS Personnel Advisor shall be elected by the Faculty Senate in the spring for a two-year term to begin at the start of the fall semester.
+Typically, the advisor shall be elected by the Faculty Senate in the spring for a three-year term to begin at the start of the fall semester.